Sussex Coils and Loops

 Limited to 12 copies, signed by the author

-Hand bound in full ivory goatskin, gold tooled and blind debossed, red edges and ribbon.
-Custom paste endpapers by Victoria Hall.
-Presented in a custom, lined slipcase.
+Hand bound in full ivory goatskin, gold tooled and blind debossed, all edges gilt, custom paste endpapers by Victoria Hall.
+Finished with a red ribbon and presented in a custom, lined slipcase.

 Standard hardback edition